Who Are You When You’re Alone?

 What social withdrawal can teach us about belonging & othering, identity fabrication, and the commodification of community

-“‘In a strange room, you must empty yourself for sleep.
+“In a strange room, you must empty yourself for sleep.
 And before you are emptied for sleep, what are you.
 And when you are emptied for sleep, you are not.
-And when you are filled with sleep, you never were.’
-I am not in a strange room, but my familiar room is in a strange world, and this passage from a novel by William Faulkner haunts me.”
+And when you are filled with sleep, you never were.”

 As an anxiously attached kid, I’ve always considered the dynamics of distance.
 Each stage of life reveals new angles through which to heal and rebuild healthy attachments.
 When I was little, the first challenge was to sustain the feeling of safety when my parents left the room.
 When I conquered separation anxiety, the dynamic inevitably shifted to social and intimate relationships.
 Even as I continued to make strides as a secure identifying adult, I plotted a profession in hospitality and community building that conveniently guaranteed my spot within the social fabric I needed to feel safe.